 A company that owns the property through which the culvert passes has been maintaining adsorbent boom to intercept the oil.
 The company had recently stopped this activity when it learned that the oil was originating from a location up-gradient of its property.
 When the company ceased maintaining the boom, sheen and product began to appear on the Mill Brook and subsequently on the Raritan River.
 At that point the NJDEP interceded and was maintaining the boom.

 On a parallel track, the NJDEP has been working with a number of companies located on the former tank farm property and some GW monitoring wells have been installed.
 Ground water flow indicates a gradient generally from west to east, towards Mill Creek, and limited soil/GW sampling has delineated areas of light to heavy petroleum contamination.
 This Site is located in US Coast Guard jurisdiction, and EPA has obtained OSC authority for this Site from Coast Guard, Sector New York.

 The EPA mitigation strategy will be focused on both the on-going release from the storm drain and the subsurface release into the wetlands.
 Initial funding of $50,000 has been allocated to EPA to take over boom maintenance from the NJDEP.
-EPA has obtained additional funds to initiate a geophysical investigation using a Geoprobe and Laser Induced Fluoroscopy (or equivalent) to determine the direction of flow and amount of subsurface oil.
+EPA has obtained additional funds to initiate a geophysical assessment using a Geoprobe and Laser Induced Fluoroscopy to determine the direction of oil flow and amount of subsurface oil.
 Subsurface assessment began on April 10, 2019 and as of April 19, 2019 71 holes have been drilled, producing extensive data.
 Data has been interpreted and posted on this web site in Documents and Links sections.

-EPA began performing regular boom/pad change-outs as of 12/18/18.
+EPA began performing weekly boom/pad change-outs as of 12/18/18.
 Dirty absorbent material is staged in a 20-yard roll-off located at the Site pending periodic T & D. See POLREPs section for detailed, current information.